netsells/sso-client/README.md

 # SSO Client
-Client for the Netsells SSO server.
+Client for the Netsells SSO.
+This consumes the headers from [Pomerium](https://www.pomerium.io/) and integrates them with Laravel's auth system.

 ## Installation
 Add to composer: